Why you should have a Will

 Why making a Will should be top of your to do list

 Making a Will is something we all need to do.
 For peace of mind, to protect those closest to us, to protect our decisions and choices and to avoid uncertainty or difficulties for our family after we die.
 Ensuring our family and loved ones are looked after when we are gone is the most important consideration when making a Will.
-But what if could also be a simple and special way to support causes that are important to you?
-Including even a small gift or percentage of your estate to your favorite charities can help them to continue to make a difference in the future.
+But what if it could also be a simple and special way to support causes that are important to you?
+Including even a small gift or percentage of your estate to your favourite charities can help them to continue to make a difference in the future.

 Top 5 reasons to make a Will

 1 Provide financial security for your loved ones.

 2 Ensure children are looked after by people you trust and that money is available for their upkeep.

 3 You can help to reduce conflict for those left behind by making your wishes known.

 4 You can reduce or avoid losses to Inheritance Tax.

 5 You can make gifts to charities you care about, like St Oswald’s Hospice

 By leaving a gift or legacy in your will to St Oswald’s Hospice, you will touch the lives of families across the region, at what might be the most difficult time of their lives.
 Your gift can provide so much.
 As well as quality care and support, you could fund all the little extras that make a difference at the time it’s needed the most.
 From pamper sessions to a film night and a trip out to a family party, your legacy could be magical memories, special moments and the knowledge for our patients that their community truly cares.

 Ewan, 21, uses our Young Adults service for short breaks.
 Ewan enjoys baking and playing on the X-Box.